Machine Learning in Action in the Classroom and the Field

-Much of his 2020 summer was occupied with Michigan Space Grant Consortium-funded work applying computers and mathematics to the study of dune topography and movement — itself part of a 20-plus-year exploration of the Great Lakes dunes by Hope’s Dune Research Group, a team that involves several members of Hope’s Department of Geological and Environmental Sciences together with Brian Yurk of the Department of Mathematics.
-Over the years the group has tapped other Hope math professors for specialized assistance.
+Much of his 2020 summer was occupied with Michigan Space Grant Consortium-funded work applying computers and mathematics to the study of dune topography and movement — itself part of a 20-plus-year exploration of the Great Lakes dunes by Hope’s Dune Research Group, a team that involves several members of Hope’s Department of Geological and Environmental Sciences together with Brian Yurk of the Department of Mathematics and Statistics.
+Over the years, the group has tapped other Hope math professors for specialized assistance.

 The dunes shift and change shape in the face of waves and wind, and particularly during large, dramatic weather events.
 Sand transport and vegetation coverage affect where sand accumulates and which direction dunes tend to move toward.
 This environment is a complex system demanding complex modeling.
 Thus: drones, machine learning, and mathematics.

 “The overall goal of this drone imagery is to fly the drone high over the dune complex to create very specific land-shape models at various points in time,” Stephenson says.
 The drone collects vast tracts of data of many types: color, infrared, “red edge” (the part of the color spectrum lying between visible red and infrared), thermal, height and position.
 Each flight yields 100 million to 150 million data points.